Minocrisy/Vidocrisy/memory-bank/activeContext.md

 6. ✅ Add branding templates
 7. ✅ Implement export options with multiple formats and quality settings
 8. ✅ Polish the UI/UX for HomePage and GeneratorPage
-9. ⏳ Enhance UI/UX for EditorPage and LibraryPage
+9. ✅ Enhance UI/UX for EditorPage and LibraryPage
-10. ⏳ Optimize performance for video processing
+10. ✅ Set up test suite framework
-11. ⏳ Implement comprehensive testing
+11. ✅ Implement test cases for key components
+12. ✅ Implement performance optimization utilities
+13. ✅ Create performance optimization hooks
+14. ⏳ Fix TypeScript errors in test files
+15. ⏳ Apply performance optimizations to critical components:
+    - Apply memoization to expensive computations in VideoEditor
+    - Implement lazy loading for video thumbnails in LibraryPage
+    - Use debouncing for search inputs and form submissions
+    - Apply throttling to scroll events and video timeline interactions
+    - Implement network status detection to adapt the UI based on connection quality
+16. ⏳ Run the test suite and fix any issues
+17. ⏳ Update final documentation

 ## Active Decisions
 - **Frontend Framework**: React.js with Chakra UI for a modern, customizable interface